Search

 • survey current research and scholarship to inform the development of recommendations for short- and long-term benchmarks, tracking organizational growth;

-Leadership: the work of the committee will be facilitated by the associate dean for organizational development, inclusion, and diversity.
-A chair and vice-chair and secretary will be selected from within the assembled committee.
-The chair will serve in the role for one year from appointment.
-The vice-chair will serve one year in that capacity and will transition into the role of chair for one year.
+Leadership: The work of the committee will be facilitated by the associate dean for organizational development.
+Committee co-chairs will be selected from within the assembled committee.
+The co-chairs will serve in the role for a two-year appointment.

-Terms of committee appointment: Members of the committee will serve one initial two-year term, with the possibility of renewal for a third year.
-The initial group may consist of appointments in shorter and/or longer durations to ensure mobility and flexibility in group membership, consistency in membership from year to year, and the opportunity for new voices to commit and continue the work.
+Terms of committee appointment: Members of the committee will serve a two-year term, with the possibility of renewal for a third year.